nylestroke/store/README.md

 ## Installation

 ```
-npm install nylestroke-store
+npm install @nylestroke/store
 ```

-For more details, see [the NPM page](https://npmjs.com/package/nylestroke-store).
+For more details, see [the NPM page](https://npmjs.com/package/@nylestroke/store).

 ## Basic Example